smaranikaudgata/autoreplymail/README.md

 This script is a basic example and may require additional enhancements for production use.
 Handle sensitive information securely and consider using environment variables for credentials.

----

-Feel free to customize the README based on your specific requirements and any additional information you want to provide to users.